Web Hosting Hub | DIGITAL MILLENNIUM COPYRIGHT ACT (DMCA) NOTICE

 Each complaining party must submit a separate claim for each claim of infringement.
 Please provide all of the requested information, signed under penalty of perjury.
 Company cannot and will not act on this matter until all of the requested information is provided.

 Please be advised that any complaint submitted may be forwarded to third parties, including the customer related to the complaint, for purposes of validating its contents.

 A complainant may provide the above required information via email to firstname.lastname@example.org or may complete the online form below.
 Submissions via the online form typically result in quicker response times.

 Upon receipt of a valid and complete notice, Company will notify the alleged infringer requesting the removal of the alleged infringing material of which, failure to do so may result in the temporary internet access restriction to the material.
 If the alleged infringer removes the content, no further action will be taken by Company and the matter will be considered closed.

 DMCA Notice Form

-If you’d prefer not to use our automated form, you can send your complaint to our designated agent by mail or email.
-We prefer email.
+If you would prefer not to use the automated form, you can send your request to Company at the following address:

-Do not send DMCA complaints to email@example.com, use firstname.lastname@example.org.
-If you use the wrong email address we will not respond to your DMCA complaint.
+Do not send your request to email@example.com, please send to firstname.lastname@example.org Use of the wrong email address will result in delays in responding to your request.